Zabrane/qlnd/doc/LightningTickerplants.md

 ```

 The main library functions this tickerplant implementation uses are shown below, and they will
 form the basis for subsequent modifications.
-For a more indepth exploration of tickerplant technology, see [Building Realt Time tick subscribers](https://code.kx.com/q/wp/building_real_time_tick_subscribers.pdf).
+For a more in depth exploration of tickerplant technology, see [Building Realt Time tick subscribers](https://code.kx.com/q/wp/building_real_time_tick_subscribers.pdf).

 ```q
 \d .u